 Marion has been fascinated with music since before she could talk.
 She began teaching herself piano at age two, and, by age three, was confident enough to branch out into melody.

 Not satisfied with just one instrument, Marion used to make cigar box lyres with rubber bands, knowing she could play strings if she only had any.
-At age ten, her cousin Don gave her his ukulele.
+When she was ten years old, her cousin Don gave her his ukulele.
 Tuning it to suit herself, she played it like a guitar, which inspired her parents to buy one when she was thirteen.

 Having already written music for piano and organ, Marion added guitar songs to her repertory.
 In addition to popular music, Marion fell in love with classical guitar music, and began playing in the styles of Andres Segovia, John Williams and Julian Bream.